-The Fund purchases and sells financial futures contracts to seek to increase income and return and to manage duration and yield curve risk.
-Upon entering into a financial futures contract with a broker, the Fund is required to deposit with a broker, either U.S. government securities or a specified amount of cash, which is shown as due from broker in the Statement of Assets and Liabilities.
+The Fund purchases and sells financial futures contracts to manage duration and yield curve risks.
 Futures contracts are valued daily and unrealized gains or losses are recorded in a "variation margin" account.
 The Fund receives from or pays to the broker a specified amount of cash based upon changes in the variation margin account.
 When a contract is closed, the Fund recognizes a realized gain or loss.
 Futures contracts have market risks, including the risk that the change in the value of the contract may not correlate with the changes in the value of the underlying securities.
-There is minimal counterparty risk to the Fund since futures contracts are exchange traded and the exchange's clearinghouse, as counterparty to all exchange traded futures contracts, guarantees the futures contracts against default.
+There is minimal counterparty risk to the Fund since futures contracts are exchange traded and the exchange's clearinghouse, as counterparty to all exchange-traded futures contracts, guarantees the futures contracts against default.